Home » Cheddar Bay Biscuits (Red Lobster Copycat)

 I was already married when I finally got to go to a Red Lobster for dinner.
 It was a special date night with my husband-to-be.
 I was impressed!
 We didn’t have any fancy restaurants in our little town, so going to the city was a special treat.

 My favorite part?
-The biscuits, of course!
+The warm biscuits, of course!

 The last time I went to Red Lobster was quite a few years ago.
 However, I recently came across this recipe in a church recipe book from 30 years ago.
 When I saw it, I knew that I had to give it a try!